fal-works/hlc-compiler/README.md

 Additional library file to be passed to `gcc`.
 Can be multiple.
 Copied if `--copyRuntimeFiles` is set.

-As well as other options the path should be either absolute or relative from the current working directory.
+The path should be either absolute or relative from the current working directory.
 If you want the file to be automatically searched by `gcc`, use the original `-l` option instead (however files specified with `-l` will not be copied even if `--copyRuntimeFiles` is set).

 #### `--saveCmd [path]`